camrail/camrco/content/pages/about.md

 Hi - I'm Cam and I live in Sydney, Australia.
 I'm a bit late to the coding party which means I started learning all things development when I was towards 30.
 But, this isn't my first gig.

-I've been a highly motivated creator since I was a wee lad, having worked my teen years in event lighting design and then founding a video production company called [Kaptivate](https://vimeo.com/44019418).
+I've been a highly motivated creator since I was a wee lad, having spent my teen years in event lighting design and then founding a video production company called [Kaptivate](https://vimeo.com/44019418).

 After being encouraged to get a real job I worked the next ten years as a stock trader, eventually ending up on the proprietary trading desk of an Investment Bank in London.
 I traded a variety of instruments and poured years into becoming a Chartered Financial Analyst, but it started to all look the same after a while.